 The Most Common Issues of Aging

 Thanks to new medications and surgical techniques, people are living longer.
-However, the body we had at 55 will be a very different body than the one we have at 75.
+However, the body we had at 55 will be very different from the body we have at 75.
 Many issues, both genetic and environmental, affect how we age.

-The most widespread condition affecting those 65 and older is coronary heart disease, followed by stroke, cancer, pneumonia and the flu.
+The most widespread conditions affecting those 65 and older include arthritis, heart disease, stroke, cancer, pneumonia and the flu.
 Accidents, especially falls that result in hip fractures, are also unfortunately common in the elderly.

 A lot of our elders are coping with at least one of the following conditions, and many are dealing with two or more of the following: